 Prepare to be ignored

-Rules and boundaries are a key part of Baby’s development, and sometimes they don’t make a bit of difference, so make sure that every piece of your big or climbable furniture is well-secured, even if you expect to be supervising her any time she is in a given room.
+Rules and boundaries are a key part of Baby’s development, and sometimes they don’t make a bit of difference, so make sure that every piece of your big or climbable furniture is well-secured, even if you expect to be supervising them any time they are in a given room.
 Sometimes it doesn’t matter how often you’ve explained that bookcases aren’t for climbing – all it takes is ten seconds with your back turned for Baby to go scurrying off in that direction.
 Heavy or glass objects on shelves that might be climbed into, onto, or near enough to reach are also dangers to avoid.
-Securing drawers and oven doors with a child-lock ensures that they can’t be pulled out and used as steps, and pushing chairs all the way under the table means you at least have the warning of Baby pulling them out again before she uses them to climb onto the table.
+Securing drawers and oven doors with a child-lock ensures that they can’t be pulled out and used as steps, and pushing chairs all the way under the table means you at least have the warning of Baby pulling them out again before they use them to climb onto the table.

 Provide an alternative

 Climbing is just one outlet for an active child, and climbing inside your home or in unsafe outdoor areas are just two locations for it.
-If Baby is getting enough exercise and active outdoor play to tire her out from right on the ground, she may just have a lot less interest in the intricacies of climbing afterwards.
-If she has the well-supervised opportunity to find out exactly how much more fun climbing on a good jungle-gym is than the cabinets in the kitchen, those cupboard-doors may start to lose some of their appeal.
+If Baby is getting enough exercise and active outdoor play to tire them out from right on the ground, they may just have a lot less interest in the intricacies of climbing afterwards.
+If they have the well-supervised opportunity to find out exactly how much more fun climbing on a good jungle-gym is than the cabinets in the kitchen, those cupboard-doors may start to lose some of their appeal.

 Be an educator

-Baby may be doing just fine at teaching herself how to climb up on her own, but she may still need a helping hand figuring out how to get herself down safely, or learning the right way to fall so that she protects her head.
-If Baby is determined to climb, you can help make sure she does so safely.
+Baby may be doing just fine at teaching themself how to climb up on their own, but they may still need a helping hand figuring out how to get themself down safely, or learning the right way to fall so that they protect their head.
+If Baby is determined to climb, you can help make sure they do so safely.